djhmateer/djhmateer.github.io/_posts/2022-11-03-warc parse and save images.md

 I'm using archivepageweb to save a warc file which works well.

 [groups.google.io](https://groups.google.com/g/common-crawl/c/DZBOmz-OPoE) potentially an even easier way to write out the jpg.
-Just pipe the bytes straight to file?
+Just pipe the bytes straight to file